nfdi4plants/nfdi4plants.knowledgebase/src/docs/README.md

   - Only headers up to `###` are parsed.
 All header with more depth are parsed to `###`.
 - Tries to match active browser url to referenced ``href`` of any element to set active page.

+## README.md

+Any file named `README.md` (case sensitive!) will not be used to generate html pages.

+## _ignored

+Anything inside this folder will not be used to generate html pages.

 ## Do not!